Heart healthy diet plan, inter-relationship with other risk factors

 - Limit total fat, saturated fat and trans fats.
 Consume vegetable oils as prescribed for you.

-- Butter or ghee should be 1/3rd of the prescribed oils allowed for you.
+- One-third of the prescribed oils allowed for you should be butter or ghee.

-- Dietary fibre intake is recommended as at least 25 gm per day for women and 30 gm per day for men.
-For the first time committee considered recommendations for fiber based on energy intake andthe level of about 40 g/2000 kcal has been considered as safe intake
+- Experts recommend a dietary fiber intake of at least 25 gm per day for women and 30 gm per day for men.
+For the first time, the committee considered fiber recommendations based on energy intake and deemed about 40 g/2000 kcal as a safe intake level.

 - Eat food as close to their natural state and choose foods such as whole grains, cereals, and pulses.
 Resistant starches are beneficial.